lebrun

 A footnote for the football historians: Serge’s first cousin on his mother’s side was Joseph “Joe” Gaetjens, the Haitian striker whose 1–0 goal upset England in the 1950 World Cup and who was later killed by the Duvalier regime.
 The kinship runs through Claire.

-move Serge Lebrun emigrates to the United States from Haiti, eventually working at Mellon Bank in Manhattan until retirement.
+move Serge Lebrun (Papish, Boulon) emigrates to the United States from Haiti, eventually working at Mellon Bank in Manhattan until retirement.

 Haiti → New York

-Serge Lebrun and Marie Therese Chassaing buy a house at 34-38 92nd Street, Jackson Heights, jointly with Mireille Jeannopoulos and Peter Jeannopoulos — the multigenerational Lebrun-Jeannopoulos household.
+Serge Lebrun (Papish, Boulon) and Marie Therese Chassaing (Toye, Mamish) buy a house at 34-38 92nd Street, Jackson Heights, jointly with Mireille Jeannopoulos and Peter Jeannopoulos — the multigenerational Lebrun-Jeannopoulos household.

 Jackson Heights, Queens